 The Town of Renfrew welcomes public input.
 It helps identify areas where changes need to be considered and ways in which we can improve the delivery of accessible goods and services.
 Feedback may be provided by telephone, in person, in writing or by e-mail.

-If you would like a copy of the Town's Accessibility Plan, please contact the Clerk's Department at 613-432-4848 or email@example.com .
+If you would like a copy of the Town's Accessibility Plan please find it below or contact the Clerk's Department at 613-432-4848 or firstname.lastname@example.org .

 1 Accessibility for Ontarians with Disabilities Act

 2 About the AODA - Breaking Barriers Together

 3 Accessibility Laws - How to comply with the standards